Khan/perseus/.changeset/unlucky-bikes-exist.md

 "@khanacademy/perseus-editor": patch
 ---

-Replace transformer widget with an auto-correct widget
+Replace transformer widget with a deprecated-standin widget